oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-the-best-source-control-for-designers/rule.md

 ---

-When it comes to the easiest and quickest<br>way to share files between designers, it should all be done in Dropbox.
+​When it comes to the easiest and quickest<br>way to share files between designers, it should all be done in Dropbox.

 [[badExample]]
 | ![ Bad example – TFS takes too long to set up and too slow to use](Designer-Source-Control-TFS.png)